jtsagata/Yggdrasil-1994/README.md

   - Reddit: https://www.reddit.com/r/linux/comments/cbfr32/yggdrassil_plug_and_play_linux_fall_1994/
   - linux-user.gr (Greek): https://linux-user.gr/t/yggdrassil-plug-and-play-linux-fall-1994/798
+  - Series of setup videos on contributor's YouTube channel (Russian): https://youtube.com/playlist?list=PLj9iOWMU_RtSydy0ZuWc_LD_rRxp53bf0

+**QEMU and VirtualBox is not working!
+Use a 86Box for boot this distro!**

 ## Get the ISO
 The GitHub needs money for LFS storage, so I delete and recreate the repository.